Essentials Shooting TargetRegular price $19.75

-The Essentials Target is designed to give you an essential set of drills that will maintain your current proficiency level.
+The Essentials Shooting Target is designed to give you an essential set of drills that will maintain your current proficiency level.
 The drill takes 150 rounds to complete and covers multiple aspects of pistol marksmanship to include slow aimed fire, weak and and off hand shooting, target transition, trigger speed changes, drawing, magazine reloads and controlled multiple shot groups.
 Hands down this is one of the best shooting targets to improve your marksmanship.

 - Measures: 23″ x 35″